A step-by-step guide to cruise insurance, what it covers, and if you need it.

 - You get sick after eating the local food, leading to two days in the hospital.

-- You get pickpocketed in a crowded market, and the their takes your passport.
+- You get pickpocketed in a crowded market, and the thief takes your passport.

 - You miss a connecting flight, meaning you have to unexpectedly pay full price for a hotel room until you can reach your destination.

 The list is endless of what could happen.
 But they all share one major theme.
 They can ruin your vacation and potentially cost you hundreds — if not thousands — of dollars.
 These mishaps can be compounded when you are on a cruise.
 With a cruise ship’s tight schedule, any delays could cause you to miss the boat.
 Of course, that means having to purchase lodging, transportation, meals, and more while you try to make arrangements to get back home or catch up with the ship.

 Worst yet, medical emergencies aboard a cruise can rack up serious bills.
 What happens if a major illness hits while the ship is in the middle of the ocean?
 While cruise ships do have doctors to administer first aid, the expenses of emergency transport for serious emergencies can be astronomical.

 It’s for these reasons that cruise insurance has become a major interest among passengers.
 To be absolutely clear, the vast majority of cruises go off without a hitch.
 Still, there is something to be said for having a little peace of mind and not having to worry just in case something does go wrong.

 Travel & cruise insurance is made exactly for that purpose.
 By purchasing this coverage you are covered for a wide range of events (many detailed below) that could cost you thousands of dollars without insurance.

 Of course, in exchange you have to pay a premium — money out of your pocket for a service that you might not ever use.
 That leads to a big question: Should you buy cruise insurance?
 Is it worth it?